PlushiePirate/logparser/CONTRIBUTING.md

-# Contributing to UniDataParser
+# Contributing to the Universal Log Parser

-🚀 Thank you for considering contributing to UniDataParser! 🚀
+🚀 Thank you for considering contributing to This Project! 🚀

 ## Contribution Guidelines

 ### Reporting Issues

-If you encounter any issues or have suggestions for improvements, please feel free to [open an issue](https://github.com/PillowFelon/UniversalDataParser/issues).
+If you encounter any issues or have suggestions for improvements, please feel free to [open an issue](https://github.com/PlushiePirate/logparser/issues).
 Be sure to include relevant details and steps to reproduce the problem.

 ### Contribution Agreement